SaeedEY/DENC/README.md

 under MIT License

 # LatestVerison
-V 1.2
+<b>V 1.2</b> <br>
-Bug Fixed : Target file suppose to have a valid length not the zero , then its allowed to remove the source file.
+Bug Fixed : Target file suppose to have a valid length not the zero , then its allowed to remove the source file.<br>
-New Feature : Set a mechanism to keep the file modification time unchanged after the Encrypt/Decrypt.
+New Feature : Set a mechanism to keep the file modification time unchanged after the Encrypt/Decrypt.<br>
 New Feature : Performing better interact cli.

 <hr>